Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Hierarchical Physical Models Accounting for Model Discrepancy

 This posterior distribution is analytically intractable, and we rely on sampling methods.
-Since the dimension of the posterior is considerably large traditional MCMC methods, for example a Metropolis within Gibbs implementation can have slow mixing and fail to converge in practice.
+Since the dimension of the posterior is considerably large, traditional MCMC methods, for example, a Metropolis within Gibbs implementation, can have slow mixing and fail to converge in practice.
 Hamiltonian Monte Carlo \citep{neal2011mcmc, betancourt2017conceptual} provides an efficient alternative for sampling high dimensional spaces (see for example \citep{piironen2017sparsity}).
-The complex funnel-shape geometry of the posterior of hierarchical models can be hard to sample, while non-center parametrization can alleviate this problem \citep{betancourt2015hamiltonian} and it is used in this paper.
+The complex funnel-shape geometry of the posterior of hierarchical models can be hard to sample, while non-center parametrization can alleviate this problem \citep{betancourt2015hamiltonian}, and it is used in this paper.
 More specifically, we use the NUTS \citep{hoffman2014no} variation of HMC, implemented in the probabilistic language STAN \citep{carpenter2017stan}.
+More information about the prior specification of the models and sampling can be found in the Supplementary material.